NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 	//It may have no state, but `f` must still be initialized. aggregate agg = {{}, 4};

+Note that the alignment of a stateless subobject will still impact the alignment of the containing class.
+A `stateless` member declaration can include an `alignas` specifier as well.

 ### Stateless types

 The stateless property can be applied to (non-union) types as well: